HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Artifact design process

-Based on the previous cycle results, the need for a more systematic approach was evident.
+Based on the previous phase results, the need for a more systematic approach was evident.
 To achieve this goal, we focused on developing a proper visual language to build the maps and a systematic method to elicit them from founders.
 Since the artifact development is a design search process~\cite{Hevner2013}, we performed a series of map elicitation sessions with potential founders.
 The subjects in this phase not necessarily created a startup but had an idea that, in their opinion, could potentially be the basis of a new solution.
-After each session, the researchers evaluated the process and improved the artifacts to make the language and process more precise.
+After each session, we evaluated the process and improved the artifacts to make the language and process more precise.
 The sessions occurred online, and the researcher shared his screen where he drew the cognitive map using the software Diagrams.net\footnote{https://app.diagrams.net/} with the interviewee's help.
 Once the results reached a satisfactory level, we considered the artifact design process completed.

 Following this approach, we performed three sessions.
-While the first two were Brazilian entrepreneurs located in two different cities, the third was based in Italy, in a different city from cases analyzed in the previous cycles.
-Table~\ref{tab:cycle2} describes the improvements we applied to the technique for each cycle and the respective results.
+While the first two were Brazilian entrepreneurs, the third was based in Italy.
+In each session, we tried to improve the visual language and the map elicitation process based on the previous session results.
+Table~\ref{tab:cycle2} describes the improvements we applied to the technique in each session and the respective results.